![]() | |

 The Pilgrims, a 2015 PBS documentary, part of The American Experience series, is worth watching.

-1535 & 1536 - Philip James b.
-1599 Hingham England; d.
-1638 Hingham, MA and Jane Russell
+1535 & 1536 - Philip James b.1599 Hingham England; d.1638 Hingham, MA and Jane

-b.
-1611 Hingham England; d.
-1688 Hingham, MA.
+Davenport b.1611 Hingham England; d.1688 Hingham, MA.

 Philip and Jane immigrated in 1638 with four children and two servants, William Pitts and Edward Mitchell.
 Sadly, it looks as if Philip died in August 1638, shortly after arrival.
 Jane probably did okay; the servants were likely indentured (that is, they had to work for her until they repaid the cost of their passage); Philip's parents and at least one brother immigrated at the same time; and Jane remarried in February 1640.

-1537 & 1538 - Thomas Hyland b.
-1604 England; d.
-1683 Scituate MA and Deborah Curtis b.
-1607 England; d.
-1707 Scituate, MA (Arr.
+1537 & 1538 - Thomas Hyland b.1604 England; d.1683 Scituate MA and Deborah Curtis b.1607 England; d.1707 Scituate, MA (Arr.
 1637)

-1539 & 1540 - John Tower b.
-1609 Hingham, England; d.
-1701 Hingham MA and Margaret Ibrook b.
-1620 Hingham England; d.1700 Hingham MA (Arr.
+1539 & 1540 - John Tower b.1609 Hingham, England; d.1701 Hingham MA and Margaret Ibrook b.1620 Hingham England; d.1700 Hingham MA (Arr.
 1635)

-1541 & 1542 - John Harding b.
-1624 Plymouth; d.
-1682 Eastham, MA and Hannah Hurst b.
-1627 England; d.
-1650 Braintree, MA
+1541 & 1542 - John Harding b.1624 Plymouth; d.1682 Eastham, MA and Hannah Hurst b.1627 England; d.1650 Braintree, MA

-1543 & 1544 - Joseph Bates b.
-1628 England; d.
-1706 Hingham, MA and Esther Hilliard b.
-1642 Boston, MA; d.
-1709 Hingham, MA
+1543 & 1544 - Joseph Bates b.1628 England; d.1706 Hingham, MA and Esther Hilliard b.1642 Boston, MA; d.1709 Hingham, MA

 Joseph